zubizhenya/shop/README.md

 ```

 * Go to the admin panel of the project http://127.0.0.1:8000/admin/ and in the Rubrics
-tab create a category, for example, smartphones
+tab create a category, for example, 'smartphones'.

 * Now you can go to the main page of the project at `http://127.0.0.1:8000/bboard/`.
 * On the site you can: register new users, create/edit/delete products for sale,